 Pramiti Sarker

-Assistant Professor – Industrial & Management Systems Engineering, West Virginia University
+Assistant Professor - Department of Industrial and Management Systems Engineering, West Virginia University

 profile.jpg